aravzpatel/bank_tech_test/README.md

   The *Formater* class does this via another static method (<extract>) which extracts the relevant *transactionLog* and formats each transaction.
 These are used to create instances of Formater, equivalent to formatted lines, which are stored on the Printer until they are printed.

 ### Installing the Application
-1. git clone the directory
+1. git clone the directory to your working directory
-2. execute <npm install> in the working directory
+2. execute: *npm install* in the working directory

 ### Running the application
 1. Open <index.html> in a chrome browser